 - In the inspiration and authority of the Bible

-- There exists one God who is equally Father, Son and Holy Spirit.
+- In one God who is equal Father, Son and Holy Spirit.

 - Jesus Christ is fully God and fully human; was crucified, died, buried and bodily resurrected to reconcile the world to God and give new life to those who by faith participate in His death and resurrection.

-- All persons are created in the image of God designed for relationship with God, but are separated by sin and in need of reconciliation to God, self, others, and creation.
+- All persons are created in the image of God, designed for fellowship with God, but are separated from God by sin and in need of salvation.

-- All who believe in the Gospel message of Jesus Christ are participants in His eternal life.
-Water baptism and communion are powerful and active symbols of His life, message and our transformation.
+- All who receive the message of Jesus Christ are participants in His eternal life.
+Water baptism and communion are powerful and active symbols of His life, message and our life change.

-- There is one universal Christian Church with many expressions, consisting of all who believe in the good news of Jesus Christ.
-The primary purpose of the Church is to be the incarnational presence of Christ in the world.
+- There is one universal Christian Church consisting of all who receive the good news of Jesus Christ.